 The Phase One project is complete and has been well received by the public.
 MPRB staff, consultants, and contractors developed expertise during that effort and are ready to extend the work to the full lake.
 Most of the longer more open stretches of shoreline lie along the southeastern and southwestern shorelines, which are currently inaccessible to turtles due to hard-armoring.
-Implementing a Phase Two project right on the heels of Phase One shows a commitment to environmental restoration in an urban environment that may be unmatched in the metro area.
+Implementing Phase Two and Three projects simultaneously and on the heels of Phase One shows a commitment to environmental restoration in an urban environment that may be unmatched in the metro area.
 Great efficiencies can be gained from proceeding immediately with knowledge base in place.
 Acting now will allow more funds to be directed to actual restoration, by building on very recent community engagement and construction plan development.